DewMods/PhoneVillagers/README.md

-# Phone Villagers
+# Description
-This mod is built on SMAPI.

-Phone Villagers is a Stardew Valley mod.
-The mod allows players to initiate dialogue with NPC villagers even if they are in different locations.
+These are mods for Stardew Valley built on SMAPI.
+The mods are hosted at NexusMods, check the Links section below.

 # Compatibility
 | Description  | Version | Status |